 Legal status of the Lesbian, Gay and Bisexual Community

-There was a bill introduced in 2019 that would add sexual orientation and gender identity to the state’s nondiscrimination protections.
-It remains in process in the state house.
+There was a bill introduced in 2019 that would add sexual orientation and gender identity to the state’s nondiscrimination protections, but it died in committee in 2020.

 There are no legal restrictions against same-sex adoption in the state of Kansas.
 However, the 2018 Adoption Protection Act allows child placement agencies to decline to serve prospective adoptive parents where doing so would violate the agency’s sincerely held religious beliefs.